 What’s More Than a Full Bath?

-Because each of those items counts as .25, a Bathroom missing one or more of them is considered a fractional Bath.
+Because each of those items counts as .25, the convention is to call a Bathroom missing one or more a fractional Bath.

 So, a Bathroom with a sink, toilet, and shower (but no tub) is a 3/4 Bath.